Living well means different things to different people

 About The Joint Center

 Arthritis affects about 40 million Americans, or one in eight.
 Arthritis, other degenerative joint diseases, and joint injury rob people of mobility and independence over time.
 At The Joint Center orthopedic surgeons and staff are committed to battling joint disease and helping patients get back in the game.

 The Joint Center at Valley Medical Center was the first dedicated joint replacement center in the Pacific Northwest.
 The nursing, physical therapy, and occupational therapy staff have special training and experience related specifically to the care and treatment of joint replacement patients and their families.
 They specialize in the latest technology and standards of care in this rapidly changing area of medicine.

 The Joint Center is a leader in adopting the latest technology for joint replacement surgery.
 VMC surgeons continuously study and adapt innovations in the field.
 Among the most exciting tools is computer-assisted surgery (CAS).
 The Joint Center was one of the first to adopt this technology and report on our results in a multicenter study.
-CAS is a surgical option that addresses a key issue in joint replacement: alignment.
-Poorly aligned joints are considered a major source of implant failure.
+Read about our latest leap forward in robotic joint replacement which addresses a key issue in joint replacement: alignment.
+Poorly aligned joints are considered a major source of pain and implant failure.
 William Barrett, MD, medical director for The Joint Center, was one of the early adopters of this advanced technology for joint replacement.
 This technology has led to new advancements such as custom cutting guides based on pre-op computer evaluation of patients' knees.